SoulsTogetherX/GodotPromise/README.md

 This is because you are creating all `get_tree().create_timer(0.1)` in the same frame.
 These timers will all finish `0.1` seconds later, regardless of what happens, and the Promises respect that.

-Instead, you need to create and await the timers on the fly.
+Instead, you need to create and await the timers on demand.
 For example...

 ```
-func _test_helper() -> void:
+func test_helper() -> void:
 	await get_tree().create_timer(0.1).timeout

 func test() -> void:
 	p = Promise.new()
 	for n in 10:
-		p.then(_test_helper)
+		p.then(test_helper)
 	await p.finished
 ```

 This will work and await for exactly `0.1 * 10` seconds, as the timers are being created and awaited on demand.

-It's also easy to confuse Callables with Return values.
+It's also easy to confuse Callables with return values.

 In `Promise.new(print("Hello"))`, we are promising the return value of `print`, after it’s execution, which is interpreted as `null`.